Home Blog PIPEDA Compliance Requirements for Businesses in Canada: Complete Canadian Privacy Law Implementation for SaaS

 Individual Notification Requirements:

-PIPEDA requires notifying affected individuals when breaches involve real risk of significant harm.
+PIPEDA requires organizations to notify affected individuals and the OPC when breaches involve real risk of significant harm.
 Notifications must provide specific information about the breach and steps individuals can take to reduce risk.

 Record Keeping and Documentation: